wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-troubleshoot-ssh-connections.md

 To resolve the common SSH issues for virtual machines created using the Resource Manager deployment model, try the following steps.

 1. _Reset the SSH connection_ to your Linux VM on the command line, using either the Azure CLI or Azure PowerShell.
-Make sure the [Windows Azure Linux Agent](/documentation/articles/virtual-machines-linux-agent-user-guide) version 2.0.5 or later is installed.
+Make sure the [Azure Linux Agent](/documentation/articles/virtual-machines-linux-agent-user-guide) version 2.0.5 or later is installed.

 **Using Azure CLI**: